 Water supply planning is an ongoing process, with enhanced scientific methodologies and new data acquired all the time.
 District staff are already working on the science and data collection for the plan’s five-year update.
 Find details HERE.

-Our Full Board Meetings are the third Wednesday of each month at the Duval County Extension Office, 1010 N. McDuff Ave., Jacksonville, FL 32254, at 3:30 p.m.
+MEETING NOTICE: Our Full Board Meetings are the third Wednesday of each month at the Duval County Extension Office, 1010 N. McDuff Ave., Jacksonville, FL 32254, at 3:30 p.m.
 The Plan of Work Subcommittee meets on the first Wednesday of each month at the same time and location.
 All meetings are open to the public.
-Due to the national health emergency and physical distancing limitations, public participation is only available via Zoom teleconference.
+Public participation is available via Zoom teleconference.
 Links to participate are posted on our Facebook page.